An axiomatic characterization of the Brownian map: Preliminaries

 The fact that~$\Gamma$ is the common boundary of two disjoint disks is not by itself enough to imply that~$\Gamma$ is homeomorphic to $\S^1$.
-There are still some strange counterexamples (topologist's sine curves, exotic prime ends, etc.) To begin to rule out such things, our next step is to show that~$\Gamma$ is locally connected.
+There are still some strange counterexamples (e.g., topologist's sine curves, exotic prime ends, etc).
+To begin to rule out such things, our next step is to show that~$\Gamma$ is locally connected.

 Suppose for contradiction that~$\Gamma$ is not locally connected.
-This implies that there exists~$z \in \Gamma$ and~$s > 0$ such that for every sub-neighborhood~$V \subseteq B(z,s)$ containing~$z$ the set~$V \cap \Gamma$ is disconnected.
-Note that since~$\Gamma$ is connected the closure of every component of~$\Gamma \cap B(z,s)$ has non-empty intersection with~$\partial B(z,s)$.
+By definition, this means that there exists a $z \in \Gamma$ such that $\Gamma$ is not locally connected at $z$, which in turn means that there exists an~$s > 0$ such that for every sub-neighborhood~$V \subseteq B(z,s)$ containing~$z$ the set~$V \cap \Gamma$ is disconnected.
+Note that since~$\Gamma$ is connected the closure of every component of~$\Gamma \cap B(z,s)$ has non-empty intersection with~$\partial B(z,s)$, see Figure~\ref{fig::incursions}.
 Since these components are closed within~$B(z,s)$, all but one of them must have positive distance from~$z$.
-Moreover, for each~$\epsilon \in (0,s)$, we claim that the number of such components which intersect~$B(z,\epsilon)$ must be infinite.
-Indeed, otherwise $\Gamma$ would be locally connected at $z$, which would contradict our assumption that~$\Gamma$ is not locally connected at~$z$ (and this latter statement, the reader may recall, is the one we were assuming for the purpose of deriving a later contradiction).
+Moreover, for each~$\epsilon \in (0,s)$, the number of such components which intersect~$B(z,\epsilon)$ must be infinite since otherwise one could take $V$ to be the open set given by $B(z,s)$ minus the union of the components of $\Gamma \cap B(z,s)$ that do not hit $z$, and $V \cap \Gamma$ would be connected by construction, contradicting our non-local-connectedness assumption.

-Now (still assuming that~$\Gamma$ is not locally connected), the above discussion implies that there must be an annulus~$A$ (i.e., a difference between the disk-homeomorphic complements of two concentric filled metric balls) centered at~$z$ such that~$A \cap \Gamma$ contains infinitely many connected components.
+Now (still assuming that~$\Gamma$ is not locally connected), the above discussion implies that there must be an annulus~$A$ (i.e., a difference between the disk-homeomorphic complements of two concentric filled metric balls) centered at~$z$ such that~$A \cap \Gamma$ contains infinitely many connected components crossing it.
 Let $\delta$ be equal to the width of $A$ (i.e., the distance between the inside and outside boundaries of $A$).
 It is not hard to see from this that both~$A \cap U$ and~$A \cap \wt{U}$ contain infinitely many distinct components crossing~$A$, each of diameter at least $\delta$.